Stalin, Communists, and Fatal Statistics

 Let's repeat that between 20 to 40 million sons and daughters of Russia were killed by Stalin and Soviet communism.

-In 2009, the administration of Russian Federation President Dmitry Medvedev and Prime Minister Vladimir Putin (photo, left) decreed that Aleksandr Solzhenitsyn's monumental masterpiece, The Gulag Archipelago, be required reading in Russian high schools.
+In 2009, the administration of Russian Federation President Dmitry Medvedev and Prime Minister Vladimir Putin (photo, left) decreed that , be required reading in Russian high schools.
 It is a great step forward for Russia to walk away from and look at her Stalinist and communist past, facing the stern and sobering reality of repression, mass terror, and mass extermination of her own people for a false principle and a bold-face lie!

 References and Sources

-1) Roy A. Medvedev, Let History Judge (1971) and Robert Conquest, The Great Terror: Stalin's Purge of the Thirties (1968) are excellent and more comprehensive sources of this material.
+1) Roy A. Medvedev, Let History Judge: The Origins and Consequences of Stalinism (New York: Alfred A. Knopf; 1972) and Robert Conquest, The Great Terror: Stalin’s Purge of the Thirties (New York: The Macmillan Company, 1968) are excellent and more comprehensive sources of this material.

-2) Harrison E. Salisbury, Black Night, White Snow — Russia's Revolutions 1905-1917 (1977).
+2) Harrison E. Salisbury, Black Night, White Snow: Russia’s Revolution, 1905-1917 (Franklin Center, PA: The Franklin Library, 1977).
 An idealized but well-written and researched history of the Russian Revolutions of 1905 and 1917.
-It is a surreal look at what was to come but it made me aware of Medveded's work.
+It is a surreal look at what was to come but it made me aware of Medvedev’s work.

-3) Aleksandr Solzhenitsyn, The Gulag Archipelago (1918-1956) — An Experiment in Literary Investigation, Parts I-II (1973) and The Destructive Labor Camps and The Soul and Barbed Wire, Parts III-IV (1975).
-Translated into English by Thomas P. Whitney.
+3) Aleksandr Solzhenitsyn, The Gulag Archipelago (1918-1956): An Experiment in Literary Investigation, Parts I-II—The Prison Industry and Perpetual Motion, trans.
+Thomas P. Whitney (New York: Harper & Row, 1974); and Aleksandr Solzhenitsyn, The Gulag Archipelago (1918-1956): An Experiment in Literary Investigation, Parts III-IV—The Destructive Labor Camps and The Soul and Barbed Wire, trans.
+Thomas P. Whitney (New York: Harper & Row, 1975).
 This is the magnum opus of this subject and told in mesmerizing, graphic detail.
 It is a must-read work for the fortunate literate of the world.

-4) Pavel and Anatoli Sudoplatov, Special Tasks: The Memoirs of an Unwanted Witness — A Soviet Spymaster (1994).
+4) Pavel Sudoplatov, Anatoli Sudoplatov, Jerrold L. Schechter, and Leona P. Schechter, Special Tasks: Memoirs of an Unwanted Witness a Soviet Spymaster (Boston: Little, Brown and Company, 1994).
 It is cited in the text as essential, details honestly coming out from one of the main protagonists in this drama.

-5) Dmitri Volkogonov, Stalin—Triumph and Tragedy (1991).
+5) Dmitri Volkogonov, Stalin: Triumph and Tragedy (New York: Grove Press, 1991).
 Very important material, particularly as it relates to the military purges.

-6) Christopher Andrew and Vasili Mitrokhin, The Sword and the Shield---The Mitrokhin Archive and the Secret History of the KGB (1999).
-Essential work as it relates to the decimation of the Soviet Foreing intelligence and the Great Illegal agent network.
+6) Christopher Andrew and Vasili Mitrokhin, The Sword and the Shield: The Mitrokhin Archive and the Secret History of the KGB (New York: Basic Books, 1999).
+Essential work as it relates to the decimation of the Soviet foreign intelligence and the Great Illegal agent network.

-7) Amy Knight, Beria — Stalin's First Lieutenant (1993).
-Excellent biography of Lavrentii Beria, Stalin's henchman and chief of the security police.
+7) Amy Knight, Beria: Stalin’s First Lieutenant (Princeton, NJ: Princeton University Press, 1993).
+Excellent biography of Lavrentii Beria, Stalin’s henchman and chief of the security police.

-Stalin: The First In-depth Biography Based on Explosive New Documents from Russia's Secret Archives by Edvard Radzinsky.
+10) Edvard Radzinsky, Stalin: The First In-depth Biography Based on Explosive New Documents from Russia’s Secret Archives, trans.
+H.T.
+Willets (New York: Anchor Books, 1997).

 Written by Dr. Miguel A. Faria